42-AI/bootcamp_data-engineering/day01/day01.md

 ## Notions of the day

-Create an Elasticsearch cluster, create index and mappings, ingest document, search & aggregate, create visual with Kibana
+Create an Elasticsearch cluster, create index and mappings, ingest document, search & aggregate, create visual with Kibana.

+In the first part of this day (ex00 to ex03) you will learn the basics of Elasticsearch.
+Then you will apply this to a real dataset.

 ## General rules